Call-for-Code-for-Racial-Justice/Truth-Loop/README.md

 This solution combines use of a media server (currently Watson Media) and data storage to hold the curated legislative artifcats, and the meta-data to link these together.

-1. The User launches the web app (on either a mobile or laptop/desktop device) and can view the range of curated legislative artifcast that have been created.
-The Vue app retrieves these by sending a REST request to the API server, which extracts them from the SQL database.
+- The User launches the web app (on either a mobile or laptop/desktop device) and can view the range of curated legislative artifcast that have been created (1).
+The Vue app retrieves these by sending a REST request to the API server, which extracts them (3) from the SQL database.
-1. The User can post their own (video) story that may support or challenge the legislated artifacts, which are uploaded to the API server, which directs these to the Watson Media services.
-The API server also stores a reference to the video location in the respective legislative artifact in the SQL database.
+- The User can post their own (video) story that may support or challenge the legislated artifacts, which are uploaded to the API server, which directs these to the Watson Media services (2).
+The API server also stores a reference to the video location in the respective legislative artifact in the SQL database (3).
-1. The User can view other peoples' video stories which are retrieved by sending a REST request to the API server, which extracts them from the Watson Media services.
+- The User can view other peoples' video stories which are retrieved by sending a REST request to the API server, which, after looking up the ID of the video in the SQL database (3), extracts them from Watson Media services (2).
-1. [add more here?]

 There is an administrative API interface that allows the site owners to curate the PR&L information, with the following attributes